NREL/H2Integrate/docs/getting_started/environment_variables.md

 # Setting Environment Variables

+H2Integrate can pull weather resource datasets (e.g. data needed for wind or solar generation) automatically for a user-provided location.
 To use resource datasets from the NREL developer network, you will need an NREL API key, which can be obtained from:
     [https://developer.nrel.gov/signup/](https://developer.nrel.gov/signup/).